Get weather data from BARRA-R2

 A list of length 2:

-is a list of matrices of weather data for each weather variable.
-Each data matrix has environment names as rows and days of the year as columns$Env.info
+$datais a list of matrices of weather data for each weather variable.
+Each data matrix has environment names as rows and days of the year as columns$Env.infois a data frame of environment names and coordinate values for environments included in the data.

 Details